-Look for any abnormal skin growth or any change in the colour, shape, size, or appearance of a skin growth.
+When performing your monthly skin exam, look for any abnormal skin growth or any change in the colour, shape, size, or appearance of a skin growth.
 Check for any area of injured skin (lesion) that does not heal.
 Have your spouse or someone such as a close friend help you monitor your skin, especially places that are hard to see such as your scalp and back.

 A careful skin check may identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
 Adults should examine their skin regularly.
 Skin cancer often appears on the torso of men and on the legs of women.

 The Global Coalition for Melanoma Patient Advocacy has created a free voice-activated app available on both Amazon’s Alexa and the Google Assistant platforms.
 The app guides people through what to look for, and the seven steps for conducting a full-body skin exam.

 The assistant finishes by offering to set a recurring monthly reminder for the exam.

 Once enabled, users can simply ask Alexa or Google: “Open Skin Check”

 Early detection is key, and can make all the difference in the case of any melanoma OR non-melanoma skin cancer diagnosis.
 Learn more about preventative measures you can take to protect your skin here.